bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 The details include:

 * A short and a full description of the app.
 * Screenshots and feature graphics of the app, arranged by the different supported devices.
+At least two screenshots are required for an app to be published.
 * Metadata such as version number, size, version code, SDK version, and so on.
 The exact parameters depend on the type of the app.

 ### Adding screenshots or feature graphics

+At least two screenshots are required for an app to be published.
 To add screenshots or feature graphics to your app details page:

 1. Open the **Details** page in Ship of your app's chosen release.
 2. Go to **Screenshots** or **Feature Graphic**, depending on what you want to upload.